3 Things You Can Do to Make Lunchtime More Bearable

 2. Make the Meal More Exciting

 Even a miserable lunch period is more palatable with fun food.
 Find out what your child really likes to eat and pack it for him as much as possible.
-You can also make this sweet treat to help put a smile on your child's face when they unzip their lunchbox.
+You can also make a sweet treat to help put a smile on your child’s face when they unzip their lunchbox.

 3. End the Day with a Smile